-Save - When you want to store your own tweaked-up sounds in your PODXT this button is the key.
+Save - When you want to store your own tweaked-up sounds in your PODXT Live, this button is the key.
 Exactly how it works is detailed in Chapter 4, Creating & Storing Sounds.
 But you're probably impatient, so here are the basics:

-When using a pre-programmed sound, PODXT will display the bank number, channel letter and channel name at the top of the display.
-If you turn one of the knobs or change a parameter in the EDIT mode pages, you'll notice an asterisk appears to the left of the bank number.
-This is a reminder to you that you have tweaked the memorized channel, and that you should save it if you want your PODXT to remember the tweak.
+When using a pre-programmed sound, PODXT Live will display the bank number and channel letter in its left display 11, and the channel name at the top of the right display.
+If you turn one of the knobs or change a parameter in the EDIT mode pages, you'll notice an asterisk appears next to the channel name.
+This is a reminder to you that you have tweaked the memorized channel, and that you should save it if you want your PODXT Live to remember the tweak.

 To save the changes you've made to a Channel Memory, press the SAVE button.
 The button will start to flash.
 Just press SAVE again if you want to overwrite the currently loaded Channel, using the same name.
 Or, if you'd like to change the name first, use the middle two Soft Buttons to select a character, then press the right soft button and turn the EFFECT TWEAK knob to change the character.
 Press the soft button under DEST, turn the EFFECT TWEAK knob, and you will see that you are switching through memory locations A, B, C, and D in each of the sixteen numbered banks.
 Pick one to store your sound in, and press that SAVE button a second time.
-The button's light will stop flashing, a progress bar will shown on the display, and the sound is stored at the location you chose, replacing the sound that was there before.
+The button's light will stop flashing, a progress bar will appear on the display, and the sound will be stored at the location you chose, replacing the sound that was there before.